jup-ag/space-station/user-guide/trading.md

 **7. A notification will appear in the lower-left corner that will once the transaction has been sent and will let you know when it has been completed.**

 **8. You can view your transaction history by clicking the arrow on the right of the screen.**

-## Stats
-The stats page shows the total amount of transactions done and the top trading pairs with a link to swap them directly.
-It also shows the top tokens overall, the top buys, sells, and top pool providers in Solana by their daily, weekly, and monthly trade volume.